 The Apartment Design Guide explains how to apply SEPP 65’s design principles to the design of new apartments.

-After over a decade of operation, a comprehensive review of SEPP 65 was finalised in 2015.
+After more than a decade of operation, a comprehensive review of SEPP 65 was finalised in 2015.
 The review included extensive community and stakeholder consultation and resulted in a number of changes to the policy, including the overhaul of the Residential Flat Design Code into the Apartment Design Guide.

-Note: The changes to SEPP 65 were notified on the NSW legislation website on 19 June 2015, but will commence four weeks after this date on 17 July 2015.
+Note: The changes to SEPP 65 were notified on the NSW legislation website on 19 June 2015, and commenced on 17 July 2015.

 The changes to SEPP 65 include savings provisions.
 For apartment development applications lodged prior to 19 June 2015, the Residential Flat Design Code applies.